RMIT was established in 1887 as the Working Men’s College with the aim of bringing education to the working people of Melbourne.

-Our teaching, learning, research and innovation programs are continually updated so that students, staff and graduates are equipped to meet the challenges of the 21st century.
+Our teaching, learning, and research programs are continually updated so that students, staff and graduates are equipped to meet the challenges of the 21st century.

 At the same time, we have not forgotten our past as one of Australia’s original educational institutions, and have remained true to our original philosophy.